raindropdrop/OpenVideoCall-iOS/README.en.md

 static let AppId: String = "Your App ID"
 ```

 Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/blog/download/).
-Unzip the downloaded SDK package and copy the **libs/AgoraRtcEngineKit.framework** to the "OpenVideoCall" folder in project.
+Unzip the downloaded SDK package and copy the files in **libs** folder

+- AgoraRtcEngineKit.framework
+- AgoraRtcCryptoLoader.framework
+- libcrypto.a

+to the "OpenVideoCall" folder in project.

 Finally, Open OpenVideoCall.xcodeproj, connect your iPhone／iPad device, setup your development signing and run.